BitcoinCharlotte/BitcoinCharlotte-Source/source/hodlween2021.md

 <a class="cta" href="https://www.eventbrite.com/e/hodlween-pumpkin-carving-tickets-181334354937">Register!</a>

+Night 1 of HODLween!

-Pumpkin carving, drinks, food, with guest speakers!
-We will be located on the upper level of Devil's Logic.
-Bring your own pumpkin and we will supply tools.
-Best Bitcoin themed pumpkin will win 100,000 satoshis!
+Pumpkin carving, **OPEN BAR**, and speakers!
+We will be located on the upper level of Devil's Logic which has a spectacular view of uptown Charlotte!

+**BYOP** - Bring your own pumpkin and we will supply tools.

+Best pumpkin(s) win **100,000 satoshis**!
 Don't know what at satoshi is?!
 You will by the end of the night!

-Two nights of fun, education, and parties for friends, family, bitcoiners, and no-coiners - all are welcome here!
-Bring your pumpkin, fun, questions, friends, and family!
-We're here to have a good time!
+**ALL ARE WELCOME HERE!** Just as Bitcoin doesn't care about your age, status, race, etc - we don't either!
+Tell your friends, plebs, family, no-coiners - come join the fun and let's carve some pumpkins!

+Free parking is located in the deck across the street.

 Donations of $15 strongly encouraged so we can keep orange pilling the masses!